Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • A need for lighter, simpler digestion support as they age

-Fermented Foods And Probiotic Foods Are Not Always The Same
+Fermented Foods and Probiotic Foods Are Not Always the Same

 Many Indian kitchens already use fermented foods.
 Still, not every fermented item is automatically a probiotic food in the true sense.